PhoenixxDevs/Phoenixx-pp1/README.md

 On the mobile version of [Brave Browser](https://brave.com/), the gradient text for the main title can appear dull and/or blurred as shown below:
 ![Dull Gradient](docs/testing/bug-gradient.png)
-A potential fix for this is to use an SVG gradient instead of background clipping method as stated shown in [this](https://www.geeksforgeeks.org/how-to-create-linear-gradient-text-by-using-html/) article.
+A potential fix for this is to use an SVG gradient instead of the background clipping method as shown in [this](https://www.geeksforgeeks.org/how-to-create-linear-gradient-text-by-using-html/) article.

 ---